 4. Keep LoRa Spreading Factor as low as possible

-From the below testing result of Ursalink EM500 series environmental monitoring sensors, you can clearly find that with the same data report interval at every 10 minutes, the smaller spreading factors used (SF7), the longer battery life ( more than 10 years) in sensors.
+From the below-testing result of Ursalink EM500 series environmental monitoring sensors, you can clearly find that with the same data report interval at every 10 minutes, the smaller spreading factors used (SF7), the longer battery life ( more than 10 years) in sensors.

 <Spreading Factors impact on battery consumption>

-5. Stop updating data on screen
+5. Stop updating data on the screen

 Ursalink has done a good job of designing the sensors and writing the software for them so that they go into as a low power state as possible when the sensor is not doing anything.

 Ursalink AM100 series sensors, in which there is a feature named Smart Screen Mode.
 It is clear that smart screen mode will have an evident effect on battery life, potentially 15% less if data stops updating on screen in comparison to the smart mode enabled in this example.